lucamartucci/lucamartucci.github.io/index.md

 ## 10043

-I am one of those international students who are (yes, still in effect) prevented from entering the US to join academic activities, mainly by revoking visas.
+I am one of those international students who are (yes, still in effect) prevented from entering the US to join academic activities, mainly by revoking student visas.
 More specifically, this is due to the [Proclamation 10043](https://www.nafsa.org/regulatory-information/proclamation-suspending-entry-chinese-students-and-researchers-connected-prc).
 Besides its unclear definition of 'military-civil fusion strategy' and its misidentification of students in execution, I don't see any valid reasons behind this policy.